Skip to cookie consent Skip to main content

 Bile duct cancer treatment: What to expect

 Your treatment plan depends on whether the cancer can be removed with surgery.
-Surgery may not be possible if cancer has spread or involves critical blood vessels.
+Surgery may not be possible if cancer has spread, involves the bile ducts too extensively, or involves critical blood vessels.
 Sometimes surgery would take too much of a toll on your body—most bile duct cancer surgeries are major operations.

 You may need additional treatment before or after surgery.
-Interventional radiology cancer treatments help make the tumor smaller or treat remaining cancer cells.
+Chemotherapy, immunotherapy, and radiation therapy help make the tumor smaller or treat remaining cancer cells.

 • Surgery